MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/image-column-data.md

 ### Using Web API

 If you use other methods to download images using the Web API, the thumbnail-sized image will be downloaded by default.
-To downoad the full-sized image you must append this parameter to the URL: `?size=full`.
+To download the full-sized image you must append this parameter to the URL: `?size=full`.

 If the image column doesn't support full-sized images, or if the [ImageAttributeMetadata.CanStoreFullImage property](xref:Microsoft.Xrm.Sdk.Metadata.ImageAttributeMetadata.CanStoreFullImage) was false when the image was uploaded, the response will return `204 No Content`.